-- Negotiations and business proceedings generally involve much discussion, and participation is expected from everyone in order to see the situation from all points of view.
+- Negotiations and business proceedings generally involve much discussion, and participation is expected from everyone to see the situation from all points of view.

 Communication and Relationship Oriented

 Irish and Australian business cultures are similar in their levels of formality and practices, sharing value in relationships and trust in business.
-Business integrity, cooperation and likability go a long way in establishing this trust, however communication is key to business practice for the Irish.
-Poor communication, aloofness and aggressive business tactics are not compatible with their business culture.
-Furthermore, boasting of one’s successes or exhibiting domineering behaviour will be unimpressive to the Irish.
+Business integrity, cooperation and likeability go a long way in establishing this trust.
+However, communication is key to business practice for the Irish.
+Poor communication and impersonal and aggressive business tactics are generally not found in their business culture.
+Furthermore, boasting of one's successes or exhibiting domineering behaviour will be unimpressive to the Irish.
 Showing competence through good communication and fair practice is preferred.

 - Organisational structures and approaches vary in Ireland, but they are generally characterised by a high level of accessibility between the different levels of the administrative hierarchy.

-- Ireland has some of the most lenient tax brackets for companies in Europe which has prompted multinational conglomerates (such as Google, LinkedIn, Twitter and Facebook) to set up headquarters there since the global financial crisis.
-Ireland was listed as the best place to set up business by Forbes in 2013.
+- Ireland has some of the most lenient tax brackets for companies in Europe, which has prompted multinational companies (such as Google, LinkedIn, Apple and Facebook) to set up headquarters there since the global financial crisis.

 - On the Corruption Perception Index (2017), Ireland ranks 19th out of 180 countries, receiving a score of 74 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is somewhat clean from corruption.